-Welcome back we’ve missed you!
-I hope you’ve all had a marvellous Christmas break and are refreshed, ready for the new learning ahead, including our new and exciting topic – ACTIVE PLANET!
+Welcome back to the new term and to Year 3 - Puffins Class!
+I hope you’ve all had a fabulous summer break and are refreshed, ready for the new learning ahead, including our new and exciting topic – MARVELLOUS ME!
 We will start to consider key questions such as:

 Becoming creative and imaginative writers...